Building in Marakkech

 What To Do In Marrakech, A Guide /

-Were it up to me, The Caliph’s House by Tahir Shah, would be required reading for anyone traveling to Morocco.
-Without having read this candidly funny novel, I’m sure I would’ve been confused, baffled, and bewildered during our visit to Marrakech.
+Were it up to me, The Caliph’s House by Tahir Shah would be required reading for anyone traveling to Morocco.
+Without reading this candidly funny novel, I would’ve been confused, baffled, and bewildered during our visit to Marrakech.

-Rational and irrational thinking collide in a whimsical and oftentimes unbelievable manner.
-I found myself laughing out loud throughout the book, loving the effervescent and colorful prose.
+Rational and irrational thinking collide in a whimsical and often unbelievable manner.
+I laughed out loud throughout the book, loving the effervescent and colorful prose.

 Marrakech buildings